 - Shallow Graves - The extraordinary tale of Michael Krupas' survival and escape from Stalin's concentration camps in Siberia.

 - The Polish Community In Scotland - 471 page document looking at how Polish people adapted to the UK.

 This section is more for the researchers amongst you who are interested in tracing the boats that brought your relatives out of the USSR.
 Google books is a very rich source of data and well worth searching under boat names.

 - Caspian Ship Data - The Shipping World

 - The Kaganovich - Poland’s Daughter: How I Met Basia, Hitchhiked to Italy, and Learned About ...

 - The Kaganovich - When God Looked The Other Way

-A number of artists depictions of my grandfathers life were undertaken by an artist I highly recomend.
-Her name is Sofia Pereira.
-Should you iwsh similar artwork depictions for your relatives story please visit her website: Sofia Pereira artwork.
+A number of artistic depictions of my grandfathers life were undertaken on this website, the artist is Sofia Pereira and I highly recomend working with her.
+Should you wish similar artwork depictions for your relatives story please visit her website: Sofia Pereira artwork.